 Explore the wonders of Granada with a private full-day tour to the Alhambra and the historical center.
 Choose between two convenient departure points: from Málaga or its port (9-hour service) or from Marbella (10-hour service).
 Both options include a private driver, roundtrip transportation, skip-th

-Popular excursions in Malaga sell out fast : especially in peak summer months.
+Popular excursions from Malaga fill up ahead of peak sailings.
 Compare tours and prices before you sail.

-Unlike many cruise stops in the region, Malaga genuinely rewards spending the whole day in the city itself.
-The old town is dense with things to see and eat, and you do not need to rush off to Ronda or Granada to feel like you have had a proper Andalucían day ashore.
+Unlike many cruise stops in the region, Malaga rewards spending the whole day in the city itself.
+The old town is dense with things to see and eat, and you do not need to travel to Ronda or Granada to feel like you have had a proper Andalucían day ashore.

 The Moorish Alcazaba fortress directly above the port is one of the finest in Andalucía and entry is just €3.50 (combined with the Gibralfaro Castle above it is €5.50).
 Allow 90 minutes.
 The views over the port and city from the upper terraces are spectacular, and the palace interior is beautifully preserved.
 It is a steep climb from street level but worth every step.